 Measuring potassium: 50 multiplied by 0.12 = 6-lb

-Fill the container with 6lb of ingredients containing nitrogen, 12 lb of ingredients with phosphorous, and 12 lb with potassium.
+Fill the container with 6lb of nitrogen ingredients, 12 lb of ingredients with phosphorous, and 12 lb of potassium.

 The reason for adding the ingredients double because it converted half or lower of its weight when it breaks down and turns into nutrients.

 In addition, add some micronutrient ingredients around 10 lb, which contain calcium, magnesium, and sulfur, as your plants require.
 Finally, fill the remaining container with fresh and diseases free garden soil.